genob/securing-secrets-in-dotnet/ConsoleAppViaAppSettings/README.md

 this will ensure you do not accidentally check in your secrets into source control

 ![Appsettings Gitignore](appsettings-gitignore.png)

+## Checklist

+- Add `appsettings.json` file
+- Add `appsetting.Development.json` file
+- On both files, set the `Copy to Output Directory` setting to `Copy if Newer` or `Always`
+- Ensure the Environment varialble is set to `Development`
+    - For console host apps, use `DOTNET_ENVIRONMENT`
+    - For web apps, use `ASPNETCORE_ENVIRONMENT`
+- :exclamation: add `appsettings.Development.json` to .gitignore
+- (optional) add `appsettings.Development.json.sample` in csproj to visually nest the settings files
+- (optional) add nesting in csproj to visually nest the settings files

 ## Add file nesting